HartmannLab/UELer/doc/log.md

 - Reset the stored caret to the end of restored expressions whenever the widget reloads unfocused, ensuring the very first helper insertion appends instead of prefixing text resurrected from notebook state.
 - Reworked `_insert_browser_expression_snippet` to slice around the cached start/end indices so helpers replace highlighted ranges or append at the caret, advancing the stored selection to trail the inserted snippet for chained clicks.
 - Expanded `tests/test_roi_manager_tags.py` with insertion coverage at the head, middle, tail, and with highlighted replacements to guard the new behaviour.
+- Restored the selection resolver and focus-aware caching after a regression so helper buttons continue to update the field even if caret telemetry drops temporary blur events.
+- Moved helper insertion entirely into the browser via custom `insert-snippet` messages so the front end updates the field and caret before syncing changes back to Python, avoiding race conditions with focus churn.

-- ✅ Ran `python -m unittest tests.test_roi_manager_tags` to exercise the caret retention regression and the new insertion index coverage.
+- ✅ Ran `python -m unittest tests.test_roi_manager_tags` to exercise the caret retention regression, insertion index coverage, and the front-end insertion bridge.
 - ⚠ Additional widget-harness coverage for the pagination helpers remains pending until the revamped stubs land.

 **Cell gallery tile padding**